-Cordless circular saws are great, but I don't own one simply because they are also expensive.
-When I need to use my circular saw, I'm rarely far from an outlet, and when I am, I have an extension cord to bridge the gap.
+Cordless circular saws are great, but we don't own one simply because they are also expensive.
+When we need to use our circular saw, we're rarely far from an outlet, and when we are, we have an extension cord to bridge the gap.

 Most home workshops will be best served with a corded saw, and the longer the cord, the better.
 Cheaper saws come with shorter cords.